Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Quantifying the Uncertainties with Recovery Testing

 The minor but similar skewnesses in the inferred flux, half-light radius, and S\'ersic index are due to the covariance amongst these parameters \citep{van.der.Wel.2012}.
 It is interesting to characterize this covariance.
 In Figure \ref{fig:sersic degeneracy}, we show the distribution of the fractional errors in these parameters versus each other.
 We overlay the contours illustrating the $0.5 \sigma$ and $1\sigma$ scatter.
 It is clear that there is a positive covariance among the flux, half-light radius, and S\'ersic index.
 Whenever the flux for a source is overestimated, the model preferentially chooses an overestimated half-light radius (and S\'ersic index), and vice versa.
+To quantify the correlations between fractional errors in these S\'ersic parameters, we calculate the Pearson correlation coefficient \citep{Pearson1895}, where a score of 1 corresponds to a perfect positive correlation, a score of -1 corresponds to a perfect negative correlation, and a score of 0 suggests no correlation.
+We restrict the calculation for pairs with fractional errors less than 60\% to avoid extreme outliers and find Pearson correlation coefficients of 0.44 between flux and S\'ersic index (p-value $\sim 10^{-27})$, 0.78 between flux (p-value $\sim 10^{-120})$ and half-light radius, and 0.49 between S\'ersic index and half-light radius (p-value $\sim 10^{-33})$.
 This is a known behavior due to the parameterization of the S\'ersic profile.
 For a S\'ersic profile, the central surface brightness ($\rm < 1Re$) remains similar when the S\'ersic index and half-light radius both become slightly larger.
 In contrast, a larger S\'ersic index and a larger half-light radius elevate the surface brightness in the outskirts ($\rm \gg 1Re$) of the profile, which also results in a higher integrated flux.
 Since the SNR in the source outskirt is typically too low to robustly differentiate between these two scenarios, these parameters appear to be covariant in these inferences, especially for faint sources.